Charles Stanton Ogle: Biography

 Ogle, born in Steubenville, Ohio, was the son of an Irish Methodist minister.
 Ogle attended law school at the University of Illinois College of Law, and he practiced law for about two years.

-Starting his career on Broadway in 1905, actor Ogle transitioned to film in 1908 at Edison Studios, appearing in notable films like The Boston Tea Party and Frankenstein movie (1910).
-He starred in America's first film serial What Happened to Mary (1912) and later joined Paramount Studios in 1920.
+Starting his career on Broadway in 1905, actor Ogle transitioned to film in 1908 at Edison Studios, appearing in notable films like The Boston Tea Party and Frankenstein (1910).
+He starred in US first film serial What Happened to Mary (1912) and later joined Paramount Studios in 1920.
 There, he played iconic roles such as Long John Silver in Treasure Island, alongside Lon Chaney.
 Ogle went on to become a prolific character actor, appearing in over 300 films before retiring in 1926.

 After retiring from film he worked as a lawyer until his death.
 Ogle died in Long Beach, California of arteriosclerosis.